- Published: 2 February 2021

 - RRP: $35.00

-The Voice in Our Head and How to Harness It
+The Voice In Our Head, Why It Matters – and How to Harness It

 I stood in the darkness of my living room, my knuckles white, my fingers tense around the sticky rubber handle of my Little League baseball bat, staring out the window into the night, trying desperately to protect my wife and newborn daughter from a madman I had never met.
 Any self-awareness about how this looked, or about what I might actually do if the madman appeared, had been washed away by the fear I was experiencing.
 The thoughts racing through my head kept repeating the same thing.